Zubarah, Qatar Guide

 Day Trips

 Approximately 1.5 - 2 hours by car Al Khor, a coastal city north of Doha, offers a glimpse into Qatar's maritime past.
-Visit the Al Khor Museum to learn about the city's history as a pearling and fishing center.
-Stroll along the Al Khor Corniche, enjoy the views of the harbor, and perhaps take a boat trip.
-The Al Thakhira Mangroves, a unique natural area, are also nearby and offer opportunities for birdwatching and kayaking.
+Visit the Al Khor Museum to learn about the city's history and pearl diving heritage.
+Explore the Al Khor Corniche, a scenic waterfront area, and relax on the beaches.
+The Al Khor Park is a great place for families.

 Travel Time